 If you’ve never been to one of our many workshops, we’ve got many opportunities to get connected!
-You can register for our next Navigating Your Community Foundation & Charting a Course for Grantseeking workshop on May 28 by clicking here.
+I particularly recommend Navigating Your Community Foundation & Charting a Course for Grantseeking workshops.

 Here’s a great video explaining more on our Community Foundation for the Fox Valley Region: